 Ake Rosenqvist received the M.S. degree in surveying in 1988 from the Royal Institute of Technology (KTH) in Stockholm, and the Dr. Eng. degree in microwave remote sensing from the University of Tokyo in 1997.

-He joined the Swedish Space Corporation in 1990, where he was engaged in the French/Swedish SPOT programme.
+He joined the Swedish Space Corporation in 1990, where he was engaged in the SPOT programme and in the execution of ODA projects in Southeast Asia.
 As first foreign national, he was invited to the National Space Development Agency of Japan (NASDA) in 1993, where he became involved in the development of the JERS-1 applications programme.
-He was awarded the ISPRS President’s Honorary Citation in 2000 for promoting remote sensing technology in support to the UNFCCC Kyoto Protocol.
-Ake spent 6 years at the European Commission Joint Research Centre in Ispra, Italy, working with EO-based forestry and wetlands applications and another 5 years as Senior Scientist at the Japan Aerospace Exploration Agency (JAXA) where he developed the concept of systematic data observations, which was adopted by JAXA and implemented for the ALOS PALSAR and ALOS-2 PALSAR-2 missions.
+He was awarded the ISPRS President’s Honorary Citation in 2000 for promotion of Earth observation applications to the UNFCCC Kyoto Protocol.
+He spent 6 years at the EU Joint Research Centre in Ispra, Italy, developing regional-scale SAR applications to forestry and CH4 emission models from tropical wetlands, and 5 years as Senior Scientist at the Japan Aerospace Exploration Agency (JAXA), where he developed the concept of systematic global observation strategies, which were adopted by JAXA and implemented for the ALOS and ALOS-2 missions.